toolleeo/cli-apps/README.md

 * [Oldrunner](http://culot.org/public/Code/oldrunner.html) - Character-based remake of Lode Runner, includes all the original 150 levels.
 * [othello-cli](https://github.com/LelsersLasers/othello-cli) - othello-cli is a cli version of Othello (Reversi) written in Rust.
 You can play against another player, the AI, or watch two AIs play each other.
 * [Pokete](https://github.com/lxgr-linux/pokete) - A terminal based Pokemon like game.
+* [rooshk](https://github.com/cmspeedrunner/rooshk) - A command line game in which you act as god over a sandbox world.
 * [rpg-cli](https://github.com/facundoolano/rpg-cli) - Your filesystem as a dungeon!
 * [sku](https://github.com/fedeztk/sku) - Simple TUI written in go to play sudoku in the terminal.
 * [Slash'EM](http://slashem.sourceforge.net/) - Rogue-like game derived from `nethack` offering extra features, monsters, and items; includes a GUI version.